ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 {% hint style='info' %} IMPORTANT: Use Chrome to complete this exercise. {% endhint %}

+This section of the tutorial goes deep into the IBM logging service.
+You can stop this section at any time and successfuly begin the next section.

 ### Launch the {{site.data.keyword.la_short}} webUI

 You launch the web UI within the context of an IBM Log Analysis with {{site.data.keyword.la_short}} instance, from the IBM Cloud UI.